Questions over pay raises for Milwaukee Mayor, Common Council members

 Milwaukee Common Council Chamber

-The Milwaukee Common Council and mayor approved an ordinance giving a 15% pay raise in the next term, the first bump in 16 years.
+At that time, the Milwaukee Common Council and Mayor Cavalier Johnson approved an ordinance giving a 15% pay raise in the next term, the first bump in 16 years.
+It was not a unanimous vote, and the membership on the council has changed in the years since.

 FREE DOWNLOAD: Get breaking news alerts in the FOX LOCAL Mobile app for iOS or Android